renesugar/k_elda_archive/docs/_CloudProviders.md

 # Cloud Provider Configuration

-This section describes the basic configuration of the cloud providers supported by Quilt, and gives some details about how to enable extra features (e.g., floating IP addresses) on each cloud provider.
+This section describes the basic configuration of the cloud providers supported by Kelda, and gives some details about how to enable extra features (e.g., floating IP addresses) on each cloud provider.

-Quilt needs access to your cloud provider credentials in order to make the API calls needed to boot your deployment.
-Don't worry, Quilt will never store your credentials or use them for anything else than deploying your application.
+Kelda needs access to your cloud provider credentials in order to make the API calls needed to boot your deployment.
+Don't worry, Kelda will never store your credentials or use them for anything else than deploying your application.

 ## Amazon EC2